aion-camus/ack/README.md

 There are a few system managed variables, which updates dynamically as the tests run:

-- `ADDRESS_PREMINED`: an address with premined coins, for test purpose
+- `ADDRESS_PREMINED`: an address with sufficient balance
 - `ADDRESS_LAST_DEPLOYED`: address of the most recently deployed contract
 - `ADDRESS_RANDOM`: a random address

+### Convention

+Please use the JSON formatter provided by https://jsonformatter.org/